D'Lo Brown

 Accie Julius Connor (born October 22, 1973), better known by his ring name D'Lo Brown (also formatted as D-Lo Brown), is an American professional wrestler.
-He is signed to TNA Wrestling, where he works as a producer.
+He is signed to Total Nonstop Action Wrestling (TNA), where he works as a producer.
 He is best known for his time with WWE.
-Brown is also known for his appearances in Ring of Honor, All Japan Pro Wrestling, and Pro Wrestling Noah.
+Brown is also known for his appearances in Ring of Honor (ROH), All Japan Pro Wrestling (AJPW), Irish Whip Wrestling (IWW) and Pro Wrestling Noah.

 Professional wrestling career

-Early career (1994–1997)
+Smoky Mountain and early career (1994–1997)

 Connor began his wrestling career in New Jersey as "Ace the Animal".
 He then wrestled Earthquake in the World Wrestling Federation (WWF) in 1994 under his given name as a jobber.

 Connor debuted in Smoky Mountain Wrestling in September 1994 as "A.C.
 Conner".
 In October 1994, he was renamed "'Downtown' D'Lo Brown" and introduced as the head of security for the Gangstas (Mustapha Saed and New Jack).
 Brown was the worker of the stable, complementing Saed's size and Jack's animated personality.
 He regularly wrestled on Smoky Mountain Wrestling's television show, unsuccessfully challenged for the SMW Beat the Champ Television Championship on several occasions.
 At Sunday Bloody Sunday II in February 1995, the Gangstas lost to the Heavenly Bodies and Jim Cornette.
 At Bluegrass Brawl III in April 1995, the Gangstas lost to Tracy Smothers and The Undertaker in a handicap match.
 Brown wrestled his final match for Smoky Mountain Wrestling in October 1995.

 After leaving Smoky Mountain Wrestling, Brown signed a deal with the WWF and was sent to the Heartland Wrestling Association for more training while also making appearances as a jobber on WWF television.
 Brown also spent most of 1996 wrestling in Puerto Rico for the World Wrestling Council.